Strabismus in Children

 - Weak or paralyzed eye muscles

 - Head or eye injury that damages eye function

 - Tumors that press on the muscles or nerves around the eyes

-- Damage to or inflammation of the retina in premature babies
+- Damage or swelling of the retina in premature babies

 What are the signs and symptoms of strabismus?

-- Your child says his eyes hurt or are tired after reading or focusing on an object.
+- Your child says his or her eyes hurt or are tired after reading or focusing on an object.

-- Your child looks at you with one eye closed or his head turned to the side.
+- Your child looks at you with one eye closed or his or her head turned to the side.